theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/credentials-via-server.md

 Once the workflow is shared with other users on the Alteryx Server, it can be necesary for the users to provide their own SAP credentials to meet security guidelines.
 As {{ productName }} does not support external management of credentials by Alteryx's Data Connection Manager (DCM), alternative approaches are necessary to ensure data security.

-The approaches presented in this article are no best practices or recommendations.
+The examples presented in this article are no best practices or recommendations.
 The following are suggestions that have been implemented by users.

 <!--